Knowledge Base Sections ▾

 The Solution: pay-as-you-go API instead of subscriptions

-Most AI editors under the hood access the same large language models (LLM) via standard APIs.
-Windsurf wraps this access in a subscription.
-But there is another way: use an editor client capable of connecting to an arbitrary OpenAI-compatible endpoint and point it to an inexpensive API.
+Most AI editors under the hood connect to the same large language models (LLM) via standard APIs.
+Windsurf bundles this access into a subscription.
+But there is another way: use an editor-client that can connect to any arbitrary OpenAI-compatible endpoint and point it to a cheap API.

-JoinGonka Gateway is an OpenAI-compatible gateway to the decentralized Gonka network, where thousands of GPUs worldwide perform real AI inference.
+JoinGonka Gateway is an OpenAI-compatible gateway to the decentralized Gonka network, where thousands of GPUs around the world perform real AI inference.
 Key differences from the subscription model:

 - No request limits.
-You do not hit a daily completion ceiling — the only restriction is your balance, which you top up as needed.
+You don't hit a daily completion cap — the only limit is your balance, which you top up as needed.

 - Frontier models.
-Through the Gateway, Kimi K2.6 and MiniMax M2.7 are available — cutting-edge open models competitive on coding tasks, both at the same price of $0.003/1M.
+Through the Gateway, you have access to Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash — modern open models that are competitive in coding tasks, all three at the same price of $0.0032/1M.

-- Compatibility with familiar editors.
-Any client that supports a custom OpenAI base URL works with the Gateway: Cursor, Cline, Continue.dev, VS Code extensions, as well as CLI tools like Claude Code.
+- Compatibility with your favorite editors.
+Any client that supports a custom OpenAI base URL works with the Gateway: Cursor, Cline, Continue.dev, VS Code extensions, and CLI tools like Claude Code.

-In other words, you keep your familiar workflow (editor, autocomplete, chat, agent) but change the billing: instead of a subscription with credits, you get transparent pay-per-token billing.
-For most developers, this means the monthly bill drops from tens of dollars to cents, and limits vanish entirely.
+In other words, you keep your usual workflow (editor, autocomplete, chat, agent) but change the billing: instead of a subscription with credits, you get transparent per-token pricing.
+For most developers, this means the monthly bill drops from tens of dollars to mere cents, and limits vanish entirely.

-If you want to start without investment, you get 10 million free tokens upon registration, which is enough for thousands of requests.
-This is enough to test the setup on real tasks before topping up your balance.
+If you want to start without an investment, we credit 10 million free tokens upon registration, which is enough for thousands of requests.
+This is enough to test the setup on your real-world tasks before topping up your balance.

 Comparison: Windsurf subscription vs. Gonka pay-as-you-go

-The main difference isn't in the unit price, but in the payment model itself.
-Subscriptions charge a flat fee and restrict usage via credits; pay-as-you-go charges only for actual consumption and does not limit the number of requests.
+The main difference is not in the unit price, but in the payment model itself.
+A subscription charges a fixed amount and limits usage via credits; pay-as-you-go charges only for actual consumption and does not limit the number of requests.
 Let's compare the approaches:

 | Parameter | Windsurf (subscription) | JoinGonka Gateway (pay-as-you-go) |